agiza/chef-dev-workstation/README.md

 **Test Driven Development:**

-For more information on Strainer, Rubocop, Foodcritic, and ChefSpec, check out these links:
+For more information on Strainer, Rubocop, Foodcritic, ChefSpec, or Test Kitchen, check out these links:

 Strainer - Harness for running test suites https://github.com/customink/strainer